yingweiwo

 Additional Infomation

 Anthracycline antibiotic.
-An anticancer agent.
+An anticancer drug.

-Daunorubicin is an Anthracycline Topoisomerase Inhibitor.
-The mechanism of action of daunorubicin is as a Topoisomerase Inhibitor.
+Daunorubicin is an anthracycline topoisomerase inhibitor.
+The mechanism of action of daunorubicin is as a topoisomerase inhibitor.

-Drug Indication
+Drug Indications

 Mechanism of Action